PaNOSC-ViNYL/ase/doc/ase/surface.rst

 To set up the same surface with with a hydrogen atom adsorbed in an on-top position 1.5 Å above the top layer::

-  from ase.lattice.surface import fcc111, add_adsorbate
+  from ase.build import fcc111, add_adsorbate
   slab = fcc111('Al', size=(2,2,3))
   add_adsorbate(slab, 'H', 1.5, 'ontop')
   slab.center(vacuum=10.0, axis=2)